ionic compounds

 Melting points

-Since ionic compounds have a giant lattice structure with lots and lots of strong bonds between the ions it takes a lot of energy to break all these strong bonds and so ionic compounds have very high melting and boiling points.
-Sodium chloride (Na+Cl-) has a melting point of 8010C while aluminium oxide (Al2O3) which has ions with a much larger charge than in sodium chloride.
-The Al3+ and O2- ions are also much smaller than the ions in sodium chloride and this along with also the larger charges means that the ions can pack together very closely and the attraction between the ions is much larger; so aluminium oxide has a very high melting point of 20720C.
+Since ionic compounds have a giant lattice structure with lots and lots of strong bonds between the ions it takes a lot of energy to break all these strong bonds and so ionic compounds have high melting and boiling points.
+Sodium chloride (Na+Cl-) for example has a melting point of 8010C while aluminium oxide (Al2O3) which has smaller ions with a much larger charge than those found in sodium chloride; so this means that the ions can pack together very closely and the attraction between the ions is much larger; so aluminium oxide has a much higher melting point of 20720C.

 When these solid ionic compounds melt the resulting liquids or "melts" contain ions that are free to move.
 This means that the liquid will conduct electricity.